revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-In C#, a method is a code block that contains a series of statements used to perform specific operations.
-Methods must be declared within a class or a structure.
-They help save time by reusing code.
+An object is a real-world entity and in C# it’s a single instance of a class.For example, if you had a class of ‘birds’ then ‘pigeons’, ‘peacocks’, and ‘crows’ would all be objects.

 </blockquote>